Our Trust and a local university have come together to innovate paper-free clinical audits – helping improve patient care.

 The trust has traditionally recorded this on paper – but is now using electronic ways of carrying this out.

-Four teams of students have created several different versions of a mobile App which staff can quickly and easily use for audits.
+Teams of students have created different versions of a mobile app which staff can quickly and easily use for audits.

 Terry Holdcroft, clinical effectiveness manager, said: “Audits are an important responsibility for all clinical staff.

 “They ensure we are in line with national and local guidelines, highlight where we are doing well and where there could be improvements.